Vegan seed bread is a high-fibre loaf which is rich in vitamins and minerals; so it's low GI.

-Flax seed is one of my favourites as a chiropractor; it's a powerful anti inflammatory; so strong that there are reports of flaxseed oil spontaneously bursting into flame.
+Flax seed is one of my favourites as a DC.
+It's a powerful anti-inflammatory; so strong that there are reports of the oil spontaneously bursting into flame.

 It's also known as linseed oil.

 Vegan seed bread is not just for those who shun animal products; we can all enjoy and benefit from these foods.

-There are concerns in some circles about phytic acid binding the minerals in your vegan seed bread; certainly the artificially added chemical does bind calcium and iron and other minerals.
+There are concerns in some circles about phytic acid binding the minerals in our vegan seed bread; certainly the artificially added chemical does reduce calcium, iron and other minerals.

-Consensus seems to be that the naturally occurring phytate is a very small problem as weighed against the enormous benefits of 100% wholemeal flour.
+Consensus is that the naturally-occurring phytate is a very small problem as weighed against the enormous benefits of 100% wholemeal flour.